wunderwuzzi23/blog/content/posts/2020/mozilla-bug-bounty-credential-hunt-phabricator-token.md

 **[Credential Hunting](/blog/posts/2020/hunting-for-credentials)** is a dedicated and **targeted activity** that I recommend performing during red teaming and penetration testing.
 After gaining some basic intel about systems used and what to specifically look for, targeted credential hunting can be fruitful.

-Using the information and techniques from the previous post about Credential Huntin and related ones described in my book, **I had identified a valid Mozilla Phabricator API token, along with a Bugzilla token** in a Github repo.
+Using the information and techniques from the previous post about Credential Hunting and related ones described in my book, **I had identified a valid Mozilla Phabricator API token, along with a Bugzilla token** in a Github repo.

 ### Token Validation